Get ready to learn

 • View the demonstration videos in your classroom.

-• Print the activities as posters to display around the room for easy reference.
+• Print the activities as posters to display around the room.

-• Share the activities for viewing and practice at home.
+• Share the activities with families for practice at home.

 Interoceptive awareness is built through repeated and progressive exposure to the activities.
 You can structure this as best works for your class, depending on student needs, the ages of your students, as well as the time you have available for your program.